 FUSION3 3D PRINTERS:

-WIDEST VARIETY OF MATERIALS / OPEN SOURCE 3D FILAMENT
+WIDEST VARIETY OF MATERIALS / OPEN SOURCE 3D PRINTER FILAMENT

 Many Fusion3 customers seek to 3D print the same engineering-grade 3D printable plastics they use for injection molding.
 Other customers desire unique properties that new, innovative filaments can provide.